Migoozq/MakeAWebMenu-ByHTML-CSS/README.md

-# WebProject1-Create-Directory
+# WebProject1-Create-Menu
-Learn how to create a Directory
+Learn how to create a menu by HTML/CSS and simple JS

-this is day1 to learn how to make directory by HTML and CSS